Hadesal/codeCoolPowerGroupe/chapter1/03_IntroductionToJsCond/README.md

 ## Tasks

 ### Operators & if
-Finish the <mark>Operators & if-statements</mark> section of the "Introduction to JavaScript" course on the platform Educative.io.
+Finish the `Operators & if-statements` section of the "Introduction to JavaScript" course on the platform Educative.io.

 ## Background Material
 Platform: [Educative.io](https://www.educative.io/)